About my writing

 I write prose fiction, both short stories and novels.
 A preoccupation in my writing is to do with the liminal – with thresholds between past and present, between the immanent world and the transcendent.
 I am interested in the way the distant past continues to be present to us today, and in the spiritual presence of place.
 In the lives of my characters, I sometimes focus on dreams, insights and experiences that transcend the apparently mundane rhythms of life.

-I grew up in an old house in Northumberland where the bookshelves were still full of Edwardian children’s books – The Adventures of Robin Hood, Grimms Tales, Andrew Lang’s Fairy Books, Philip Woodruff’s The Sword of Northumbria.
-The Convent I attended added a Catholic perspective with the Life of St Bernadette.
-I developed a love of stories and story-telling which continues to drive my writing.
+I grew up in an old house in Northumberland where the bookshelves were still full of Edwardian children’s books – from The Adventures of Robin Hood and Grimms Tales to Andrew Lang’s Fairy Books.
+The love of stories and story-telling I developed then continues to drive my writing.

-Back now in Northumberland after many years of exile, I am currently working on the third novel of a north-east trilogy, published by Sacristy Press of Durham, about the inheritance of St Cuthbert and his Community.
+I have completed a north-east trilogy, published by Sacristy Press of Durham, about the inheritance of St Cuthbert and his Community – see Books for more detail.
 The time-frame of the trilogy stretches from the early Anglo-Saxon period of the seventh century, through the Viking raids and Danish occupation of the ninth century to the post-Conquest crisis of the eleventh and the harrying of the north.
-The story of the Community’s survival through times of extreme jeopardy is intensely dramatic and rich in extraordinary characters, but is mainly confined to old manuscripts and little-read academic treatises.
-I wanted to reimagine these stories for a contemporary audience as part of a shared Northumbrian heritage.
+The story of the Community’s survival through times of extreme jeopardy is intensely dramatic and rich in extraordinary characters, but is mainly confined to old manuscripts and little-read academic treatises; I wanted to reimagine these stories for a contemporary audience as part of a shared Northumbrian heritage.